 - How to Handle a Denied Uninsured or Underinsured Motorist Claim

-2. Medical Payments Coverage (MedPay) for Immediate Expenses
+Option 2: Medical Payments Coverage (MedPay)

-Medical Payments Coverage, commonly known as MedPay, is an optional benefit you can add to your auto insurance policy.
 It helps cover immediate medical expenses after a car accident, regardless of who was at fault.
 While some states require drivers to carry MedPay, California does not mandate it.
 However, having MedPay can provide critical financial relief while larger insurance claims are being resolved.

 Common Medical Costs Covered by MedPay: